brunobg/webdevbook/docs/README.md

 We'll setup a [Graphql](https://graphql.org/) endpoint for the backend, though briefly talk about REST endpoints and controllers as well.
 We use [Lighthouse](https://lighthouse-php.com/) and [Modelarium](https://github.com/Corollarium/modelarium) to help us.
 Other than the details of the communication you can implement the backend/frontend of this book paired a completely different frontend/backend.

 ### About the author

+Bruno Barberi Gnecco is an electrical engineer with a long experience of software development and project management, including web and mobile applications, virtual and augmented reality, and image and video processing.
+Founder of [Corollarium Technologies](https://corollarium.com), which specializes in software development in these areas.